NEURONE: NEUtron iRradiatiOn of advaNced stEels

 Developing and delivering an industrially scalable fusion-grade advanced steel.

-NEURONE aims to develop and deliver an industrially scalable fusion-grade advanced steel capable of operating at 650°C in a fusion breeder-blanket environment.
-NEURONE officially commenced in 2024 within the Fusion Futures funded LIBRTI programme.
-NEURONE will continue to run until early 2028.
+NEURONE aims to provide an industrially scalable fusion-grade advanced steel capable of operating at 650°C in a fusion breeder-blanket environment.
+NEURONE officially started in 2024 within the Fusion Futures funded LIBRTI programme and will continue to run until early 2028.

 Achievements